 - The app stores all of your planned trips and tickets in one place.

 - It shows the departure and arrival times, delays, and the next ports of call, all in real time while you’re on the ferry.
 (The individual ferry companies don’t give any of that info.
-I know, because I asked on board all of the ferries I took.)
+I know, because I asked the employees on board all of the ferries I took.)

 Ferry Passes & Discounts?